 Medicaid.
-State budgetary concerns, coupled with the implementation of rules under the Healthcare Reform Law, or prospective changes to the Healthcare Reform Law under the current administration or Congress, may result in significant changes in healthcare spending at the state level.
+State budgetary concerns, coupled with the implementation of rules under the Healthcare Reform Law, or prospective changes to the Healthcare Reform Law under the current administration or Congress, may result in additional significant changes in healthcare spending at the state level.
 Additionally, the need to control Medicaid expenditures may be exacerbated by the potential for increased enrollment in Medicaid due to unemployment and declines in family incomes resulting from the COVID-19 pandemic.
-Since our operators' profit margins on Medicaid patients are generally relatively low, more than modest reductions in Medicaid reimbursement or an increase in the percentage of Medicaid patients could adversely affect our operators' results of operations and financial condition, which in turn could negatively impact us.
+Since our operators' profit margins on Medicaid patients are generally relatively low, more than modest reductions in Medicaid reimbursement or an increase in the percentage of Medicaid patients has in the past and may in the future adversely affect our operators' results of operations and financial condition, which in turn could can adversely impact us.

 In the state of Florida, the average Medicaid reimbursement rate for SNFs decreased 4.5% effective July 1, 2019, resulting from the loss of one-time discretionary funding applied to October 1, 2018 Florida Medicaid reimbursement rates to cover the impact of hold-harmless provisions in the new, price-based Prospective Payment System ("PPS") enacted by Florida at that time.
 However, the net impact of this rate decrease was to revert the average rate approximately to the pre-PPS, cost-based level as of September 30, 2018, which we believe operators can generally address with operational adjustments to maintain coverage levels.
-A smaller discretionary increase effective October 1, 2019 will increase the average rate by 0.7%.
+A smaller discretionary increase effective October 1, 2019 increased the average rate by 0.7%.
 When the transition hold-harmless provisions expire on September 30, 2021, the PPS rates will no longer be dependent on discretionary funding levels.
-At March 31, 2020, 14% of our investments were in Florida.
+On June 29, 2020, Florida Governor Ron DeSantis signed a \$92.2 billion state budget for FY 2020-2021 into law, which includes a total Medicaid rate increase of \$105 million for nursing centers.
+At June 30, 2020, 14% of our investments were in Florida.

-Texas, which represents 10% of our investments as of March 31, 2020, presents a difficult operating environment for SNF operators as a result of lower statewide occupancy levels, as compared to other states, and a Medicaid rate reimbursement that we believe is among the lowest in the United States.
+Texas, which represents 9% of our investments as of June 30, 2020, presents a difficult operating environment for SNF operators as a result of lower statewide occupancy levels, as compared to other states, and a Medicaid rate reimbursement that we believe is among the lowest in the United States.
 Several of our operators have experienced lower operating margins on their SNFs in Texas, as compared to other states, as a result of the foregoing and labor costs.